 Stewart is IT Manager for the Public Sector Commission, a central agency of the Government of Western Australia.
 His qualifications include a Bachelor of Science, Communications and IT from ECU and a Professional Certificate in Web Accessibility from UniSA.
 Other prior work experience includes the ATO and the Office of eGovernment, where he authored the first iteration of the WA Government Web Accessibility Guidelines in 2008.

-Jackie is an Occupational Therapist with 36 years experience in a variety of areas.
+Jackie is an Occupational Therapist with over 30 years experience in a variety of areas.
 She started working at Curtin University in 2003 as a Disability Advisor and has been in the role of Senior AccessAbility Advisor since 2015, overseeing the AccessAbility Advisors and Curtin’s Specialist Mentoring Team.
 Jackie’s particular areas of interest are accessibility and Universal Design, mental health and understanding people from culturally diverse backgrounds.

 Dr Scott Hollier